CSC-510/WeatherBot/README.md

 ```

 This code will subscribe to events published by mattermost via a connected websocket.
 Whenever a 'message' event is received, a callback is called.
 The message is checked for a pattern, and then processed.
 The bot can respond to the channel.

+## Testing your bot.

+Run `node index.js`.
+You should be able to verify you can connect to mattermost.
+Your account should reply to any message that contains information about the weather.

 ## Enhance your bot.